GitMoDu/ServoPulseTimer/README.md

 ## Context
-A Servo PWM consists of a pulse with a duration of [ 1000 ; 2000] us.
-In a typical Servo output, the PWM is updated every 20 ms. Using timers for the dual purpose of PWM and update, reduces the Servo PWM resolution down to 20 times.
+A Servo command consists of a pulse with a duration of [ 1000 ; 2000] us.
+In a typical Servo command, the PWM is updated every 20 ms. Using timers for the dual purpose of PWM and update, reduces the Servo PWM resolution down to 20 times.
 This means 8 bit timers aren't practical for Servo PWM.

 ### Goals
 Pulse the Servo outputs once on request, so that the pulsing can be done in a scheduler, independent of the pulse.